OpenEvalProject/evals/manuscripts/elife-45826/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/45826/elife-45826-fig1-v1.jpg)

 **Figure 1.:** In panel (A), the same reporter cell assay (HEK-Blue IFN-α/β cells from InvivoGen) has been applied as in Meyer et al. (2016) but at a single high serum concentration (ns: not significant).
 (B) Representative fitted dose-response curves that were used in Meyer et al. (2016) to calculate IC50 values for each serum sample.
 Individual curves are represented with dotted lines and those for grouped values in solid lines (mean ± SEM).
 (C) IC50 values (expressed as the dilution of serum sufficient to neutralize 50% of IFNα2 activity [12.5 U/ml]) that were calculated from individual and grouped curves shown in panel B. APECED/APS1 patients with Type 1 diabetes (T1D) are depicted in red and APECED/APS1 patients with GAD65 autoantibodies (GADA) but without T1D are in blue.
 (D) Neutralization of IFNα2 activity (10 000 U/ml) required to induce pSTAT1 was tested with different dilutions of sera from GAD seropositive patients with and without T1D.
 2-way ANOVA was used to calculate P-values [ns – not significant, **p≤0.01, ***p≤0.001, ****p≤0.0001].
-10.7554/eLife.45826.003Figure 1—source data 1.

 The authors of the comment employed a phospho-STAT1 induction assay (Gupta et al., 2016).
 This is an inherently less sensitive assay, but nonetheless when we adopted it in another new experiment, we obtained the same pattern of results as we obtained with the AP assay.
 Namely, at high concentrations, the sera of patients with and without T1D showed comparable activities, but at lower, sub-saturation concentrations [50-fold dilutions], the cohort without T1D showed significantly greater capacity to limit IFNα activity (Figure 1D).
 Thus, because their measurements were insufficiently sensitive to discriminate low neutralizers from high neutralizers, we believe that the experimental design employed in the comment was not appropriate to compare IFN neutralization by the sera of patients with and without T1D: as such, the comment provides no experimental basis on which to dispute the fourth substantial observation of Meyer et al. (2016).

 Finally, the observations of Meyer et al. (2016) are germane to an important clinical issue.
 Specifically, the delayed onset and relatively rare incidence (~15%) of T1D in APECED/APS1 patients is puzzling given that: insulin is a prototypic AIRE-regulated tissue-specific autoantigen; there is defective negative selection of β-cell antigen-specific T cells; pancreatic β-cells are notoriously vulnerable to autoimmune attack; and idiopathic T1D commonly occurs in children and adolescents (Perheentupa, 2006; Anderson et al., 2002; Wolff et al., 2014; Sabater et al., 2005).
 In this context, the observations of Meyer et al. (2016) suggest that IFN-neutralizing antibodies may delay T1D onset in APECED/APS1 patients and may prevent it completely in those with very high neutralizing titres.
 This is consistent with longitudinal assessment, albeit limited, reported by in Supplementary Figure 7 of Meyer et al. (2016).
 When combined with increasing numbers of studies implicating Type I IFN as pathogenic in patients at genetic risk to develop T1D (Ferreira et al., 2014; Kallionpää et al., 2014; Foulis et al., 1987), our data compel us to disagree with the assertion made in the comment that there is insufficient evidence to "embark on in-depth investigations of targeting Type 1 IFNs for the treatment or prevention of Type 1 diabetes."

-## No evidence for widespread autoantibody reactivity in APECED/APS1 patients
+### No evidence for widespread autoantibody reactivity in APECED/APS1 patients

 The comment disputes our observations that individual APECED/APS1 patients harbor small numbers of ‘private’ specificities shared by few other patients, but collectively comprising a very large number of proteins.